roboogle/gtkmvc3/gtkmvco/docs/manual/arch.rst

 objects.
 However in general the model part is indenpended on the specific graphical toolkit.

-Lower layers supply several functionalities concerning the graphical toolkit (GTK and *Glade*) and the Scripting Environment (namely Python).
+Lower layers supply several functionalities concerning the graphical toolkit (GTK and *Glade*), Object Relational Mapping (ORM) libraries, the Scripting Environment (namely Python), and other possible libraries providing application-specific features.